jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 The result would always end up being the same: An ugly grey-ish dark mud color—the kind you get from such a mix.

 <img src="./greymud.png" alt="Favicon">
 <figcaption>Figure 1.
-Attempt at recreating the mud-like color I remember as a kid.
-Done with R and ggplot.</figcaption>
+Attempt at recreating the mud-like color I remember as a kid by overlaying transparent backgrounds of different color.</figcaption>

 I had no idea at the time (and realistically, I still probably don't) that there is a whole field dedicated to studying color theory and that the color I was getting is the result of subtractive color mixing.

 You mix *materials*, you get dark.
 You mix *light*, and you get white.